claude_cahun_masked_pose

 Self portrait (in velvet dress, at La Rocquaise) 1939

-Their two-woman campaign against the Nazi’s lasted a risky four years and provoked the Nazi’s – who spent years looking for the perpetrators.
+Their two-person campaign against the Nazi’s lasted a risky four years and provoked the Nazi’s – who spent years looking for the perpetrators.
 Until the summer of 1944 when the Gestapo entered La Rocquaise to investigate the ‘sisters.’
 Cahun and Moore ended up in prison in St Helier and narrowly avoided a sentence of death.
 They remained in jail until 9 May 1945, the day Jersey was liberated.
-The couple stayed on in Jersey until 1953, until Cahun’s increasing ill health, as well as her bitterness against the locals who had (as she saw it) collaborated with the Nazis, saw them briefly returning to Paris to see if they might live there again.
+The couple stayed on in Jersey until 1953, until Cahun’s increasing ill health, as well as their bitterness against the locals who had (as they saw it) collaborated with the Nazis, saw them briefly returning to Paris to see if they might live there again.
 But back in Jersey in late 1954, Cahun was taken into hospital and died on 8 December, aged 60.
 Moore lived on in Jersey until 1972, when she ended her own life.

 Self portrait (with Nazi badge between her teeth) of Claude Cahun